edouard-t/perseus-ontology-manual/manual.md

 ### Where WebProtégé fits in

-Perseus's editor is modelled on **WebProtégé**, the browser version of Protégé, the open-source ontology editor from Stanford.
+Perseus's editor is modeled on **WebProtégé**, the browser version of Protégé, the open-source ontology editor from Stanford.
 The mental model transfers directly: the same Classes / Properties / Individuals split, the same domain/range semantics, the same annotation-based documentation, the same commit-with-a-message revision history.